giannitedesco/primula/README.md

 Various classic circuits (latches and flip-flops) are implemented in the test-suite, and their properties are tested to make sure the simulated circuits behave as expected.

+There are also prefabricated components for various latches and flip flops which are for convenience and performance.

+Eventually it would be nice to have components like n-bit busses, multiplexers, memories, and all the rest of it.